 Cornell offers the unique opportunity to help students explore careers in public service, public policy, politics and government.
-Students have the opportunity to work for a State Senator.
-The application process is flexible, affording students the ability to work for a legislator with shared policy interests, such as:
+Students have the opportunity to work for a State Senator with shared policy interests, such as:

 Health Care • Environment • Social Sciences • Children and Families • Agriculture • Education • Taxation and Economic Policy • Labor • Urban Planning • Energy • Ethics • Science and Technology • Mental Health • Alcoholism and Substance Abuse • State-Federal Relations • Crime, Incarceration, Justice • Human Rights

-This program offers a paid internship in the New York State Legislature, earning at least 12 credits (12 internship credits plus additional credits from an Intergovernmental Relations course).
+This program offers a paid internship in the New York State Legislature, earning up to 12 credits.

-Work with Zoe Nelson to determine how you can enroll for the academic section of this experience.
-(CALS students: enroll in IE3920/ALS3920 for the 12 base credits and contact the program for information about the Intergovernmental Relations course.)
+Work with Zoe Nelson firstname.lastname@example.org to determine how you can enroll for the academic section of this experience.

 As part of the Senate students learn through direct experience and formal instruction how the New York State Legislature functions.
 The Capital Semester Internship Program offers students a type of real-world experience unparalleled by any other program at Cornell.

-Undergraduate interns receive a $5,850 stipend.
+Undergraduate interns receive a $7,500 stipend.
 Graduate interns receive a $15,000 stipend.
-Note that existing financial aid packages are unaffected by Capital Semester Internship Program participation.
+Note that existing financial aid packages may be affected Capital Semester Internship Program participation.
 Please contact Cornell Financial Aid Offices prior to applying to discuss your individual circumstances.

 Undergraduate students will be placed in a Senator's office.
 Responsibilities may include conducting research, responding to constituent correspondence, tracking legislation, and attending and reporting on a variety of meetings with legislators, lobbyists and other interest groups.
 The Cornell Capital Internship Liaison will make every attempt to ensure interns are working in offices that support their policy interests.